 Recall that a semiring is characterized by $\langle A, +, \times, \mathbf{0}, \mathbf{1} \rangle$.
 While the definition of the set A is implicit through the operations, the operations and remaining parameters are defined by CLP clauses.

-The two operators of the chosen semiring are defined via predicate plus/3 for the additive operator + and times/3 for the multiplicative operator \times :
+The two operators of the chosen semiring are defined via predicate plus/4 for the additive operator + and times/4 for the multiplicative operator \times .
+The partial order is defined via leqs/2, in terms of the additive operator, as in the definition of the semiring structure.
+Finally, the top and bottom element are defined via predicates one/1 and zero/1.
+For example, for the classical semiring (for hard constraints), we have the following clauses: